slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On accountability

 <!--
+> *"To be trusted is a greater compliment than being loved."
+-- George Mcdonald*
 > *"Who does not trust enough will not be trusted."
 -- Lao Tsu*
 > *"Love your country, but never trust its government."